There is a form of electricity that never goes out, even in a hurricane

 ExxonMobil’s hope is to build FuelCell plants that are much larger, perhaps hundreds of MW, to enable carbon capture on even larger gas-fired power plants.
 At that scale, however, the price of the plant will start to bite.
 For example: the 15 MW FuelCell Energy plant in Bridgeport cost $60 million to build, or $4,000 per kW.
 That’s higher by a significant margin than the cost of building any other type of large power generation.

 It’s already a price worth paying for a clean and reliable way to keep the lights on during natural disasters.
-But the price becomes even more palatable for potential large-scale use when it includes carbon capture—especially if in the process you don’t lower the output of the main power plant—and even more so if the FuelCell add-on helps produce even more electricity—which we’ll certainly need to support a growing global population and a move to electric cars.
+But the price becomes even more palatable for potential large-scale use when it includes carbon capture—especially if in the process you don’t lower the output of the main power plant—and even more so if the FuelCell add-on helps produce even more electricity, which we’ll certainly need to support a growing global population and a move to electric cars.

 You can sign up to our newsletter for more stories on the challenges and opportunities of low-emissions technology.
 The reporting was supported by a fellowship from the McGraw Center for Business Journalism at the City University of New York Graduate School of Journalism.